godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Open up ``Rifle_Point`` and you'll find a :ref:`Raycast <class_Raycast>` node.
 This is where we will be sending the raycasts for our rifle's bullets.
-The length of the raycast will dictate how far our the bullets will travel.
+The length of the raycast will dictate how far our bullets will travel.

 We are using a :ref:`Raycast <class_Raycast>` node to handle the rifle's bullet because we want to fire lots of bullets quickly.
 If we use bullet objects, it is quite possible